23f2003834/summm-off-sales/README.md

 All logic is encapsulated within a self-invoking script to fulfill specific checks, including the presence of the currency picker and the total currency display.
 Users can select their preferred currency, and the total sales update dynamically.

 Ensure your environment supports inline scripts and that the `index.html` is served with proper permissions.
+Output exactly in this format with no extra text or markdown code fences (```):